j-r-p/modulesnow/doc/cla/sign-cla.md

 This CLA is not a copyright assignment, it is a pure license agreement.
-You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, Odoo S.A. to use, modify and distribute your contributions without further restrictions.
+You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, Modules Now to use, modify and distribute your contributions without further restrictions.

 ## How does it work?